-Healthcare for expats in Iraq
+Health insurance for expats in Iraq

 Expats moving to Iraq tend to do so on short-term contracts.
 They therefore rarely need to concern themselves with long-term medical care.
 In serious circumstances, expats may be able to get treatment at a facility managed by an international organisation or a local hospital.
-However, in most cases, they will be evacuated by air ambulance to a nearby country where they can receive better care.
+That said, in most cases, they will be evacuated by air ambulance to a nearby country where they can receive better care.

 Hospitals in Iraq expect payment before treatment and this can be costly.
 Expats moving to Iraq therefore must have a fully comprehensive health insurance plan that covers them for treatment overseas and repatriation.
 This is generally provided by employers as part of an expat’s employment contract.